 During the last three years I have taken advantage of the diverse performance opportunities on offer at Napier and in Edinburgh.
 I contribute regularly to the Napier Lunchtime Concert Series both as a pianist and as part of the Edinburgh Napier Flute Ensemble.
 I also play in the Edinburgh Napier Recorder Consort and was a member of the University Chamber Choir for my first two years.
 Since joining Napier I have been encouraged to perform in numerous different capacities in places such as Glasgow, Manchester, Liverpool, Holland, France and Malta!

 Studying at Napier has provided me with many opportunities in the area of performance, but my favourite characteristic of the BMus course is that our performance studies are backed up by academic rigour.
 Although we are encouraged to spend lots of time practising we are also able to use our broader musical knowledge to inform our interpretations of what we play.
 This year, I am studying (alongside performance) the fascinating subject of Music Analysis and have chosen to take a module in instrumental teaching.
 Not only are these subjects interesting in themselves but they have enhanced my playing in ways I never would have anticipated.

-Simon Toner – Year 4, BA (Hons) Popular Music
+Simon Toner – Recently graduated, BA (Hons) Popular Music

 Principal study: composition